Marketing for tradies: why direct mail still works

-High response rates and high ROI benefits aside, here are another 4 reasons why good old Snail Mail should be on your marketing ‘To Do’ list:
+Here are another 4 reasons why good-old snail mail should be on your marketing to-do list:

 How many emails are you receiving every day?
 How many of them do you actually read?
 We get way more emails in our inbox than we want to, or can actually read.
 Your customers and prospects are in the same boat.

-Your email is likely to be sitting at the bottom of the priorities list, and when your prospect finally gets around to sorting their emails, yours will be included in the ‘Delete all’ function, and your message is lost.
+Your email is likely to be sitting at the bottom of the priority list.
+When your prospect finally gets around to sorting their emails, yours will be included in the ‘delete all’ function, and your message is lost.
 Sending it at all was a waste of time.